UCL/research-computing-with-cpp/06tooling/index.md

 As we move towards writing *performant* C++, one essential tool is a **profiler**, a tool that runs your code and measures the time taken in each function.
 This can be a powerful way to understand which pieces of your code need optimising.

 There are many advanced profilers out there but a good, simple profiler is `gprof`.
+This also has the advantage of coming with most Linux distributions, so is automatically available with Ubuntu on either a native Linux machine or WSL.

-Watch this introductory video on using gprof:
+You can watch this introductory video on using gprof:

 {% include youtube_embed.html id="zbTtVW64R_I" %}

-Now try profiling one of your own codes.
+and try profiling one of your own codes.
 Since we're using cmake, we can't directly add the required `-pg` flags to the compiler so we'll have to tell cmake to add those flags with:

 ```
 cmake -DCMAKE_CXX_FLAGS=-pg -DCMAKE_EXE_LINKER_FLAGS=-pg -DCMAKE_SHARED_LINKER_FLAGS=-pg ...